coralogix/telemetry-shippers/otel-agent/ecs-ec2/ecsattributesprocessor/README.md

       - '^docker.*' # all attributes that start with docker
       - '^image.*|^network.*' # all attributes that start with image or network
 ```

+### Important

+- The `ecsattributesprocessor` uses the Docker API to collect metadata for each container.
+It refreshes the metadata every 60 seconds as well as everytime a new container is detected via Docker events.
+If the processor is unable to collect metadata for a container or if there are errors during the refresh process, the processor will log the error and continue processing the next log record. **It will not halt/crash the open telemetry process**.
+If you notice metadata not being added to your logs, please check the logs for the collector for any errors related to the `ecsattributesprocessor`.

+**TODO:**
+- Implement a configuration option that allows the user to specify what action to take on error.
+For example, `continue` or `halt`.